codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/pull-request-branches.md

 You don't have to do anything special to setup this communication between Codefresh and your Git provider.
 It was setup automatically for you when you connected your Codefresh account to your Git provider.

-Codefresh also creates for you a default GIT trigger the first time you create a project.
+Codefresh also creates for you a default Git trigger the first time you create a project.

 {% include